William of Ockham: Church and State

 Ockham taught the separation of church and state, believing that the pope and emperor should be separate.

 Ockham adversed papal plenitudo potestatis: even the famous allegory of the Sun-Pope/Moon-Emperor is contradicted by Our Lord, who, while admitting the greater/lower opposition (Ockham holds spiritual power and the Church's own functions in the highest esteem; in this sense, and only in this sense, does he consider them of greater importance), does not concede to the Curialists, defenders of the fullness of papal power, the argument that the Moon originated from the Sun.

 According to Ockham, the Pope obtains his power from the Council and, therefore, from the whole of all believers.
 In the same way, the elected Emperor is depositary of a power whose origin lies in the people who are always the authentic sovereign.

-Occkham developed in canon law the theories that Marsilius of Padua had promoted in civil law (e.g. popular sovereignty).
+Ockham developed in canon law the theories that Marsilius of Padua had promoted in civil law (e.g. popular sovereignty).